 1. Take your SEO into account before a redesign.

-The very first thing when redesigning your website should involve taking into account how it will affect your rankings.
+The first thing when redesigning your website should involve considering how it will affect your rankings.
 Before you go ahead and plan to purge outdated content, you may want to determine where they rank in the search engine results pages (SERPs).
 Retaining, improving, or losing what you rank for will certainly be affected by your website redesign.

-2. If you are on a limited budget, you should prioritize essential pages.
+2. If you are on a limited budget, prioritize essential pages.

-Think of the most important pages which your website will require, whether you want to include a testimonial page, a home page, an about us page, or a product category page.
+Please think of the essential pages your website will require, whether you want to include a testimonial page, a home page, an about us page, or a product category page.
 Based on your website objectives, it should be what you think is the most important.
-If you don’t have a website objective, you should seriously take a step back and determine precisely what you want to achieve from the website you’d be building or redesigning.
+If you don’t have a website objective, you should take a step back and determine precisely what you want to achieve from the website you’d be building or redesigning.
 Once you know it, you’ll also know what to include or not include in your site.

-3. Use plain language and help your content get found easier in Google
+3. Use plain language and help your content get found easier on Google

 4. Make a visual impact with professional design and photography.

-Examples of poor websites are commonly those which have little to no visual impact and are all about the text.
-If you’re on a limited budget, that does not mean you will have to hire professional photographers and buy professional equipment.
+Examples of poor websites commonly have little to no visual impact and are all about the text.
+If you’re on a limited budget, that does not mean you must hire professional photographers and buy professional equipment.
 You can quickly get stock photos off of the internet.
-There are many websites which either sell stock photos or offer them for free.
+There are many websites that either sell stock photos or offer them for free.
 Remember that any image you embed should include an alt attribute for accessibility and SEO.
 You can use our free SEO checker to audit your website to see if the alt text is missing.

-5. Update your website so that it runs on a content management system (CMS) such as WordPress.
+5. Update your website to run on a content management system (CMS) such as WordPress.

-Static HTML may be cumbersome and not as friendly as utilizing an advanced CMS.
-As WordPress powers 43% of the top 10 million sites in the internet – are SEO-friendly, easy to manage and maintain, and offer a variety of designs (also known as themes) that are ready to use out-of-the-box.
-Custom themes are recommended if have the budget for professional web development services.
+Static HTML may be cumbersome and less friendly than an advanced CMS.
+WordPress powers 43% of the top 10 million sites on the internet; setup properly, it can be SEO-friendly, easy to manage and maintain, and offer a variety of designs (also known as themes) that are ready to use out-of-the-box.
+Custom themes are recommended if you have the budget for professional web development services.

 6. Plugins, like Yoast SEO for WordPress, are a great way to ensure greater functionality of your website.

-Plugins like Yoast SEO extend the functionality of WordPress-powered websites in order to ensure technical optimization of your site & assist with optimizing your content.
-There are many useful plugins – most of which are free of cost – but should be vetted for compatibility with your theme and WordPress version.
+Plugins like Yoast SEO extend the functionality of WordPress-powered websites to ensure technical optimization of your site & assist with optimizing your content.
+There are many valuable plugins – most of which are free of cost – but should be vetted for compatibility with your theme and WordPress version.
 Always check the reviews and compatibility before installing.
-Once vetted (and tested), you can easily add features you want; here’s a few examples: an online chat box, online video calls, newsletter subscription bar, and so much more.
+Once vetted (and tested), you can easily add features you want; here are a few examples: an online chat box, online video calls, a newsletter subscription bar, and so much more.
 Just be sure to test it in a development or staging environment first.